Ladurée

 The location on rue Bonaparte now houses Ladurée’s “Secrets and Beauty” store in the space formerly occupied by its chocolate shop (next door to the pâtisserie).
 The company recently opened a new, larger chocolate shop, Les Marquis de Ladurée, at 14, rue de Castiglione (1st arr.).

-Ladurée also has three outlets at Roissy Charles-De-Gaulle Airport and stores in countries around the world.
+Ladurée has stores at Roissy Charles-De-Gaulle and Orly airports and stores in countries around the world.

 Copyright © www.chocoparis.com.
 All rights reserved.